eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/translations.rst

 Here's the full language negotiation process:
 	1. *Navigation language* (end user selection)
-	2. *Preferred local language* (client’s browser or operating system)
+	2. *Preferred local language* (client's browser or operating system)
 	3. Default portal language

 When an end user opens a portal page for the first time, a localization process takes place and the navigation language is set.
 If any match is found between the list of available languages for the portal and the languages in the browsers preferences, that language is set for the navigation language by default.
 If more language matches are found, then the first one in the settings of the browser takes precedence.